-If you have insurance—including Medicare and Medicaid—the flu shot is often completely covered with no out-of-pocket cost if your primary care doctor is in network.
+Our 2020 flu shot survey found that the majority of people who get vaccinated, get their flu shot at their doctor’s office.
+If you have insurance—including Medicare and Medicaid—the flu shot is often completely covered with no out-of-pocket cost if your primary care doctor is in-network.
 Some offices have open vaccination hours at the beginning or end of the business day with no extra charge.
-At other health care providers, you will have to schedule an appointment and—depending on your coverage—pay a copay for the visit.
+At other healthcare providers, you will have to schedule an appointment and—depending on your coverage—pay a copay for the visit.
 Check with your insurance and doctor’s office to see where you fall.
 When you call, make sure they have the current year’s flu vaccine, in the form and dose you need, in stock.

 Urgent care centers

 It can be hard to make it to the doctor’s office during normal business hours.
 If you can’t make it between 9 and 5, urgent care clinics offer extended hours.
 And many have walk-in slots for free flu shots, if you have insurance.
 Just like your doctor’s office, call ahead to make sure you won’t run into any surprise fees.

 Every year, workers across the U.S. miss approximately 17 million workdays from the flu, according to the National Institute for Occupational Safety and Health (NIOSH).
 It’s common for corporate offices to host free vaccine days to keep their employees from getting sick, and offset some of the $7 billion in estimated annual costs from paid time off and lost productivity.
 Ask your human resources department to see what’s available—in 2020, many companies don’t offer this benefit if most employees are working remotely.